geotrellis/geotrellis-workshop/docs/histograms.md

 The default implementation of `Histogram[Double]` is the `geotrellis.raster.histogram.StreamingHistogram`, developed by James McClain and based on the paper:

 > Ben-Haim, Yael, and Elad Tom-Tov.
 "A streaming parallel decision tree algorithm."
 The Journal of Machine Learning Research 11 (2010): 849-872.

-Histograms efficiently compute statistics such as min, max, median, mode and median.
-They can also derive quantile breaks, commonly used to generate color maps as described in [Rendering Images](rendering-images.md#via-histogram).

 ## The Basics